Professors are delivering instruction online through the remainder of the semester. SU updates and resources regarding COVID-19 are posted here.

 The staff in the Office of First-Year Experience will ensure that you make a positive and productive transition to college life.

-In addition, our Center for Academic Achievement staff will help you fine-tune your skills and habits throughout your college experience.
+In addition, our Center for Academic Success staff will help you fine-tune your skills and habits throughout your college experience.
 Services include academic skills support, tutoring services and training workshops.

 The Office of Disability Services staff is another resource available for students with disabilities.